Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 5. Try Epsom Salt

 Epsom salt can work wonders for the growth and size of flowers on the plant.
-However, it is crucial that you use it the right way to ensure it works the BEST!
+However, you must use it the right way to ensure it works the BEST!

 - Prepare a foliar spray for your hibiscus plants by mixing 2 teaspoons of Epsom salt in a liter of water.
 Shake well to ensure it is completely dissolved around the base of the plant.
 You can even use it as a foliar spray!